-2.3.19 Parts Approval
+2.3.20 Parts Eligibility Process

-The parts manufacturer is responsible for the approval of their parts and the team using them should ensure that they have been approved.
-The approved parts supplier can be the manufacturer of the machine e.g. in the case of a factory team using factory supplied parts the approved parts supplier is the manufacturer.
+The parts manufacturer is responsible for the eligibility of their parts and their submission to the SBK Technical Director and the CTI to be declared eligible.
+The team using them should ensure that they have been declared eligible and are in the Eligible Parts for Competition - List 2021.

+The eligible parts supplier can be the manufacturer of the machine e.g. in the case of a factory team using factory supplied parts the eligible parts supplier is the manufacturer.

 The parts must be documented with drawings, dimensions, pricing, contact details for ordering and photos to enable precise identification of the parts.
-ALL parts must be permanently marked with a part number, version number (when updated or a new part number) and a unique serial number.
+ALL parts must be permanently marked with a part number, version number (when updated or a new part number) and a unique serial number (when required).
+Information should be submitted to the SBK Technical Director and the CTI to sptech@fim.ch.

-Approved parts lists will be published at www.fim-live.com.
+The Eligible Parts for Competition - List 2021 will be published on www.fim-live.com.